gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

     // compute the world position of the surfoace vec3 surfaceWorldPosition = (u_world * a_position).xyz;

-And we can compute a vector from the surface to the light which is simular to the direction we had before expect this time we're computing it for every position on the surface to a point.
+And we can compute a vector from the surface to the light which is similar to the direction we had before expect this time we're computing it for every position on the surface to a point.